top of page

 There are several potential causes of controller drift, and a great source on how to get more in-depth help on repairing your controller is available at ifixit's guide.

-Physical damage
+Physical Damage

 Dropping or bumping your controller can damage the internal sensors, causing drift.

-Dirt or debris
+Dirt or Debris

 Dust or other particles can get stuck in the sensors, affecting their accuracy.
 Buying a can of duster and spraying around the base of the stick itself might fix the issue.

-Low battery
+Low Battery

 A low battery can cause the sensors to malfunction and lead to drift.